silnrsi/fonts/fonts/sil/ruwudu/documentation/source/about.md

 ## Future plans

-We plan to develop a bold version of Ruwudu in the future.

 The highest priorities for future additions and enhancements are mainly driven by:

 - Requests from language communities using the fonts
 - Needs of the linguistic and academic community
 - New additions to [The Unicode Standard](https://unicode.org/)

-Please send us your requests using the [form on the font website](https://software.sil.org/ruwudu/#contact/).
+Please send us your requests using the [form on the font website](https://software.sil.org/ruwudu/contact/).
 If you are interested in helping us make the font better see the [Developer](developer.md) page.

 ## Announcement list